elastic/eck-diagnostics/README.md

 * Kibana

 ### Logs
-All logs are collected in the operator namespaces (`-o, --operator-namespaces`), in the workload resource namespaces only those logs are collected that originate in Pods managed by ECK.
+In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resource namespaces only those logs that originate in Pods managed by ECK are collected .